 The Lifeline Fund provides financial support for transplant patients to help cover the costs of donor searches, medications, home and child care services, medical equipment, transportation, cord blood banking, housing costs and other expenses associated with the transplant.
 Health insurance often does not cover these vital support services, and many patients cannot afford them on their own.

-Carelines provides crowdfunding, journaling and a volunteer task calendar for anyone with a cancer diagnosis or receiving a bone marrow, stem cell or cord blood transplant.
+Carelines provides crowdfunding, journaling and a volunteer task calendar for anyone with a cancer diagnosis or receiving a bone marrow, Hematopoietic Cell Transplantation (HCT) or cord blood transplant.
 Through Carelines, patients can reach out to family, friends and social networks for financial support, share updates, photos, and videos, keep track of appointments and receive help from family and community members for day-to-day tasks.
 All contributions to Carelines are tax-deductible and do not affect a patient’s medical insurance or benefits.

 Airbnb Open Homes Medical Stays offers free temporary housing for cancer and transplant patients and their caregivers.
 The program relieves a tremendous burden for patients and families who must travel for life-saving treatment, thereby allowing them to go to the best cancer centers and focus on their recovery.

-Scholarship Grants help make educational aspirations a reality for bone marrow, stem cell or cord blood transplant survivors.
+Scholarship Grants help make educational aspirations a reality for bone marrow, Hematopoietic Cell Transplantation (HCT) or cord blood transplant survivors.
 Grants help cover tuition fees, academic supplies, and educational homebound equipment.
 Grants are available to students who have received a transplant and are enrolled in either a full-time or part-time educational program.

 Clinical Care Counseling provides confidential individual and family supportive counseling, financial guidance and resource referrals for cancer, transplant patients, and family members. .
 Counselors are available in person or by telephone to help patients, family members and caregivers navigate all stages of the transplant or cancer journey.